mjhea0/meteor-in-action/readme.md

 #### 4. Automated Test

 Since the Twitter login is part of a pre-written package, we do not need to do any unit tests.
 In general, unit tests should be reserved to code that you have written.
-Other people's code should be tested within the scope of a functional test.
-Although you can do functional tests with Laik, I prefer to use a different testing framework.
-We will write a functional test at the end.
+Other people's code should be tested within the scope of a functional test, which I cannot figure out how to do with Laika.
+You could use Selenium or PhantomJS here, but I think just the manual testing is fine for now.
+The Meteor team really needs to develop an internal testing solution.

 Commit your code.
 Take a breath.
 Move on.